DAism2019/SCC0/README.md

 - To support the development of smart commons, a dedicated public governance fund (Satoshi UTO Fund) covers development and operational costs while distributing anonymous rewards to various contributors.
 - These applications form a censorship-resistant infrastructure with no ownership claims or governance backdoors.

 The ultimate goal of the SCC0 license is to promote the development of public goods created by smart contracts and artificial intelligence.
-For AI, which is itself a grand integration of human wisdom, the only reasonable solution is to take from the public and give back to the public!
+For AI, which is itself a grand integration of human wisdom, the only reasonable solution is to take from the public and give back to the public, while following humanity’s core ethics.

 The SCC0 license is indeed the right fit for the next civilization—one filled with dAIpps (AIs) and love!